What is Omega-3?

 Dietary Considerations |

-No fat is required for absorption with the AvailOm® lysine form, but taking any omega‑3 with food is generally beneficial when possible (10).
-Best results for physical performance have been observed after consistent usage of 6-8 weeks (9). |
+Absorption of the AvailOm® lysine form is not highly dependent on co-ingested fat like traditional fish oils are, although taking omega-3 with food is generally beneficial where possible (10).
+Best results for physical performance and recovery are typically observed following consistent intake over 6–8 weeks (9). |

 Deficiency Stats